o3de/o3de.org/content/docs/userguide/gems/builtin/lightning-arc.md

 ---
-description: ' Use the Lightning Arc Gem to create realistic electric arcing and spark effects between points in your &ALYlong; level. '
+description: ' Use the Lightning Arc Gem to create realistic electric arcing and spark effects between points in your Amazon Lumberyard level. '
 title: Lightning Arc Gem
 ---
 # Lightning Arc Gem {#gems-system-gem-lightning-arc}